clay-curry/Flight-Maneuvers/README.md

 * remaining tasks are documented under the [Steerable Flight Maneuvers](https://github.com/users/clay-curry/projects/1)

 ## Description
-Rapid innovation in drone-based technology for commercial and consumer-centric applications have intensified the demand for intelligent airspace monitoring systems capable of [automatic target recognition](https://en.wikipedia.org/wiki/Automatic_target_recognition) (ATR) with post-hoc interpretability.
-In this project, a proof-of-concept software system is developed to showcase that such functionality can be transformer neural networks can be trained for ATR.
+Rapid innovation in both commercial and consumer-orientied drone-based technology have intensified the demand for intelligent airspace monitoring systems capable of transponder-free [automatic target recognition](https://en.wikipedia.org/wiki/Automatic_target_recognition) (ATR) with post-hoc interpretability.
+Adajectly, learning algorithms have seen monumental gains in sequence modeling capabilities through large language models and advances in the mathematical foundations of deep learning.

+In this project, a proof-of-concept system is developed to showcase the extent that such methods can be used for ATR, conditioned on having access to the physical trajectory of an aerial target.
+Of relevance is the question of what learning gains and generalization properties are afforded by imposing certain inductive biases to control the complexity of the model and restrict hypotheses to be consistent with the physical symmetries of the task.

 For ease of reproducibility, this project is supported on the Python Package Index with relevant data hosted on Kaggle.